 The 2010s were an interesting decade for the Calgary Flames.
 For the most part, their first-round picks did not pan out as they had hoped.
 Usually, this would result in a very unsuccessful franchise.
-However, thanks to some great picks in the later rounds, they have made the playoffs in four of the last six seasons, including 2019-20.
+However, thanks to some great picks in the later rounds, they have made the playoffs in three of the past five seasons, and appear to ready to do so once again in 2021-22.
 The Flames had nine first-round picks in the 2010s.
 Here they are ranked from worst to best.

 9. Morgan Klimchuk (2013, 28th overall)